-Chelation therapy uses special medication to remove heavy metals from the body.
-The medications, called agents, bind to the heavy metals in the blood.
+Chelation therapy uses special medicines called agents to remove heavy metals from the body.
+The agents bind to the heavy metals in the blood.
 Once they bind they can leave the body in urine or stool.
-Examples of heavy metals include:
+Examples of heavy metals are:

 Reasons for Procedure

-Heavy metals can also build up from certain medical conditions such as:
+Heavy metals can also build up from certain some health problems such as:

 What to Expect